1465 Fez revolt: Background

-By the mid-fifteenth century, the Marinid Sultanate of Morocco was in severe crisis.
+By the mid-fifteenth century, the Marinid Sultanate was in severe crisis.
 Its effective control was limited to the city of Fez, with large portions of the countryside being controlled by their vizier family, the Wattasids.
 The final sultan, Abd al-Haqq II, had been placed on the throne at the age of one in 1420 by his Wattasid vizier.
 He remained a puppet of successive viziers for thirty-eight years until a 1458 coup in which the sultan successfully took power after massacring most of the Wattasids.
-At the same time, the Portuguese began conquering significant parts of Morocco beginning with the capture of Ceuta in 1415.
+At the same time, the Portuguese began conquering significant parts of what is now Morocco beginning with the capture of Ceuta in 1415.
 The Berber tribes whose warriors underpinned the Marinid kingdom proved itself incapable of defending the country.
 In 1462, Castile seized Gibraltar, the last Moroccan outpost in Europe.

 Morocco was also undergoing a religious transformation.
 Two Sufi brotherhoods, the Qadiriyya and especially the Shadhiliyya, expanded throughout the country and popularized the notion of hereditary barakah or sacredness.
 The renewed focus on inherited sanctity advanced the prestige of the sharifs: descendants of Muhammad by his great-great-great-grandson Idris I, the eighth-century founder of the Moroccan kingdom.
 The great popularity of the Shadhiliyya brotherhood led by Muhammad al-Jazuli, which included large numbers of sharifs in its ranks, contributed to the increased devotion accorded to the sharifs, as did the putative Wattasid discovery in 1437 of the tomb of Idris's son and their decision to build a sanctuary honoring him.
 In the face of the failure of the Marinids and their tribal backers against European invasion, the sharifs were increasingly looked up to as "symbols of disenchantment with tribal leadership and of the determination to resist the foreign enemies of the country and the faith."

 Meanwhile, large numbers of Spanish Jews had migrated to Fez since 1391 and became more and more important in the commercial life of the city.